 Jennifer: The short answer?
 They need to evolve faster.
 One of the biggest challenges AML has always faced is the speed at which work gets done.
 AML is traditionally an after-the-fact process, which makes it less effective.
 We’re supposed to be protecting the financial system, but we often respond too slowly.
 Fraud models work in real-time, but AML typically doesn’t.
 Blending fraud and AML at the front of the process, understanding your customers quickly, and using data sources like OSINT and adverse media in real-time can make a significant difference.

 Anne-Marie: You mentioned “real-time” and compliance.
-Cheryl, before I get to you, I want to mention that Sarah Paquette, CEO of FINTRAC, said they’re looking at real-time compliance strategies for reporting entities.
-Cheryl, what do you think about that?
+Cheryl, before I get to you, I want to mention that Sarah Paquette, CEO of FINTRAC.

 Cheryl: It’s an important and aspirational goal.
 Moving toward real-time compliance is the right mindset, but it’s definitely a journey.
 Real-time reporting is crucial to provide feedback on the quality of data and information shared by financial institutions, which is currently lacking.
 Real-time can also offer insights into how well an institution is performing compared to its peers.

-Anne-Marie: Technology can be used to both help us and to help fraudsters.
-Nez, are our current systems and processes adequate to handle these evolving technological threats?
+Technology can be used to both help us and to help fraudsters.
+Are our current systems and processes adequate to handle these evolving technological threats?

 Nez: No. Fraud is getting increasingly sophisticated, and we’re just trying to stay one step ahead.
 We’ll likely reach a point where we’ll need to collect biometrics—voice recognition, fingerprints, retina scans, etc.—but we’re not there yet.
 The biggest challenge is consumers willingly handing over their credentials to criminals.
 Controlling consumer behavior is a massive hurdle.